8bitkick/BBCMicroBot/docs/user guide.md

 If you copy or modify someone's code you should either reply to the original toot so people can see the thread, or acknowledge the author in your toot.
 When you toot at the bot your code is public.
 You might find that other users are inspired to help reduce the size of your code, improve the design or remix it - you should take this as a compliment!

 BBC Micro Bot is a place to write fun code and help each other out doing it.
-Toots contains any bad words will be ignored and the user account blocked.
+Toots containing any bad words will be ignored and the user account blocked.
 This is automatic and on quite a strict filter.

 # Writing code in a toot